ridiculousfish/fish-shell/doc_src/cmds/bind.rst

 - ``forward-word``, move one word to the right

+- ``history-run-pager``, open the pager with search enabled, showing history

 - ``history-search-backward``, search the history for the previous match

 - ``history-search-forward``, search the history for the next match